 Design Tips for Die Casting

-Designing die-cast components involves several critical variables that influence part quality, strength, and cost-efficiency.
+Designing die-cast components involves several critical variables influencing part quality, strength, and cost-efficiency.
 Below are enhanced tips covering casting die design, die casting mold design, and die casting tool design to guide the process.

 1. Fillets, Radii, and Draft Angles

-Incorporating appropriate fillets and radii helps prevent stress concentrations and improves the structural integrity of the part.
+Incorporating appropriate fillets and radii helps prevent stress concentrations and improves the part’s structural integrity.
 Avoid sharp corners, use larger radii in high-stress areas, and maintain consistency in fillet sizes.
 Proper draft angles (typically 1-3 degrees) allow for easy ejection from the mold without damaging the part.

 Improper fillets and radii can weaken components by altering their cross-sectional area.
 To ensure optimal strength, consider these design tips: